rudidude86/gura-lang.github.io/documents/File-Operation.md

     +--------+    +---------------+

-Module `gzip` provides functions to read and write files in gzip format, which usually have a suffix `.gz`, and adds following methods to `stream` class.
+Module `gzip` provides functions to read and write files in gzip format, which usually have a suffix `.gz`.
+Importing the module would add following methods to `stream` class.

 * `stream#gzipreader()` returns a stream from which you can read data after decompressing a sequence of gzip format from the attached stream.